eclipse-jkube/jkube/MIGRATION-GUIDE.md

     </plugin>
 ```

 In case you want to customize Kubernetes manifests added by FMP by means other than XML configuration, you usually add yourresources to `src/main/fabric8` directory and FMP used to pick these during enrichment process and merge it alongwith default generated resources.
-In case of Eclipse Jkube also it's the same, only the `src/main/fabric8` directory is replaced with`src/main/jkube` directory:
+In case of Eclipse JKube also it's the same, only the `src/main/fabric8` directory is replaced with`src/main/jkube` directory:

 ### Project making use of old FMP fragment configuration: